Unboxed-Software/solana-course/content/vrf.md

 Now that we have the boilerplate out of the way, let’s move on to our first addition - Initializing our VRF Client.
 So let’s create a new file called `init_vrf_client.rs` in out `/instructions` folder.

+We will be adding the needed crates.
+Then we are going to create the `InitVrfClient` context.
+We'll need the following accounts:

+- `user` - the signer who has funds in escrow.
+- `escrow_account` - the burry escrow account created when the user locked their funds up.
+- `vrf_client_state` - account we will be creating in this instruction to hold state about the user’s dice rolls.
+- `vrf` - Our VRF owned by the Switchboard program, we will create this account clientside before we call `init_vrf_client`.
+- `system_program` - The system program since we use the init macro for `vrf_state`, which calls `create_account` under the hood.

 ```rust
 use crate::state::*;
 use crate::errors::*;